jentery/508v3/tabletop.md

 Prior to seminar, please:

 * Draft and print five copies of a manual for your game.
 It should include a description of your game and the setup, conditions, and components.
 It should also include and describe all of the rules.
 Consider including images, such as diagrams, alongside the text.
 Finally, make sure the manual is available in PDF and tactile form.
+While the manual need not explain its relationship to your -ism and primary text (that is, the relationship can be implicit), you should come to seminar prepared to discuss that relationship.
 * Refine your prototype where necessary and log the changes in your design doc.

 During seminar, we will: